Rule 3796:6-3-08 | Dispensing of medical marijuana.

 (H) When dispensing or selling medical marijuana all dispensaries shall comply with division (B) of section 3796.20 of the Revised Code including:

-(1) Dispense or sell only upon a showing of a current, valid patient or caregiver registry identification card; and current and valid state photo identification.
+(1) Dispense or sell only upon a showing of a current, valid patient or caregiver registry identification card; and current and valid state photo identification or other identification approved by the board.
 Medical marijuana may not be dispensed to a patient or caregiver who does not possess a registry identification card issued by the state board of pharmacy, unless the dispensation is in accordance with a reciprocal agreement established pursuant to section 3796.16 of the Revised Code.

 (2) A dispensary employee shall verify:

-(a) The validity of the patient or caregivers registration by scanning the patient or caregivers state-issued identification, such as a drivers license, or United States passport.
-The identification number on the item presented by the patient or caregiver must be identical to the identification number included in the patients or caregivers registry record;
+(a) The validity of the patient or caregiver's registration by scanning the patient or caregiver's state-issued identification, such as a driver's license or other identification approved by the board.
+The identification number on the item presented by the patient or caregiver must be identical to the identification number included in the patient's or caregiver's registry record;

-(b) Possession of a patient or caregiver registry card with the holders name and state-issued identification card number that are identical to the name and state-issued identification card number on the state-issued identification card;
+(b) Possession of a patient or caregiver registry card with the holder's name and identification card number identical to the identification provided pursuant to subdivision (2)(a) of paragraph (H) of this rule;

 (3) A dispensary employee shall confirm that each recommendation is complete.
 A complete recommendation contains the following: